alphagov/govuk-design-guide/docs/components/components-documentation-template.md

 # Other design libraries
 # List out all the other design libraries that have documented this exact same component.
 This includes the GOV.UK Design System, along with other UK government departments.
 designLibraries:
-  # To list out additional design libraries duplicate the the fields below (adhering to the formating) but increase the count by one integer.
+  # To add additional design libraries duplicate the the fields below (adhering to the formating) but increase the count by one integer.
   0:
     # Both title and link are REQUIRED in order to display this information on the page.
     title: #Delete this comment before entering the name of the design library.